Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 Principle #3: API Gateway Security

-Your Lambda might be secure, but if the API Gateway is wide open...
+Your Lambda function could be secure, but if the API Gateway is wide open like this.

 Authentication: Multiple Layers

-1. API Keys (Basic - NOT for production auth)
+1. API Keys (Basic - NOT for production authentication)

 Resources: